 - The historical roots of hypermedia: Bush, Engelbart, and Nelson - The digital representation of media: rich text, sound, speech, images, animation, and video - Enabling technologies for creating hypermedia - The role of scripting and mark-up languages - Networked hypermedia (e. g.
-HTTP browsers); performance and compression issues - Development Tool Kits - Distribution and Intellectual Property Issues

-Students will be expected to familiarise themselves quickly with the Macintosh interface and basic features of the operating system.
-Students will be asked to schedule themselves for at least six-hours/week lab time in the Department's Multimedia Lab, as the course work will involve a significant amount of exploration and development of multimedia/hypermedia materials.
+HTTP browsers); performance and compression issues - Development Tool Kits - Distribution and Intellectual Property Issues schedule themselves for at least six-hours/week lab time in the Department's Multimedia Lab, as the course work will involve a significant amount of exploration and development of multimedia/hypermedia materials.
 Students will be divided into small teams with specific responsibilities for individual exploration and programming tasks assigned in connection with the course topics.
 Tasks may take the form of constructing presentations, prototype applications, or the programming of useful scripts.
 The teams will be asked to write short reports on their work that will be presented in class.